Mapping the prevalence of cancer risk factors at the small area level in Australia: Background

 In this work, we generate small area level prevalence estimates for eight cancer risk factor measures using the Bayesian two-stage small area estimation methodology we developed for sparse survey data \cite{self_cite}.
 Our method considers a variety of data sources, including individual level survey data and area level auxiliary data such as census, remoteness and socioeconomic data.
 To assess the quality of our estimates, we used a dual validation approach whereby most SA2s are benchmarked to the sub-state level using fully Bayesian benchmarking \cite{RN30}, with the remaining SA2s (predominantly very remote areas) undergoing external validation.
+The results of this work will complement the current small area level estimates of cancer incidence and relative survival already available in the ACA \cite{RN424}.